10 Easy Coldwater Fish for a Small Tank

 Rosy Red Minnow

-These freshwater fish are found in watersheds all over North America.
-They are a sturdy species that does well in slow-moving muddy waters with low oxygen content.
-They do tolerate fluctuations in acidity and salt content but it is best to keep their environment stable to promote longevity.
+Rosy red minnows are a sturdy species that does well in slow-moving muddy waters with low oxygen content.
+They tolerate fluctuations in acidity and salt content but it is best to keep their environment stable to promote longevity.

-Rosy Red Minnows are sociable and rarely show aggression toward other fish.
+Rosy red minnows are sociable and rarely show aggression toward other fish.

-They do like to hide for periods of rest so it is important to provide them with some decorations or plants in their aquarium.
+They like to hide for periods of rest so it is important to provide them with some decorations or plants in their aquarium.

 Optimal water temperature: 50 – 78°F (10 – 25°C)